hemang-mishra/hemang-mishra/README.md

 *Coffee-powered developer who turns ideas into Android apps*

 ## What I'm up to these days
 Currently knee-deep in Android development, wrestling with Kotlin coroutines, and occasionally winning arguments with my IDE.
-When I'm not debugging why my RecyclerView won't scroll properly, you'll find me exploring the endless rabbit holes of DSA problems.
+When I'm not debugging why my LazyColumn won't scroll properly, you'll find me exploring the endless rabbit holes of DSA problems.

 ## My current obsessions
 - **Android & Kotlin** - Building apps that (hopefully) don't crash on launch